 Minolta was one of the first to release a program mode.
 Program mode means that the camera makes all the calculations to make the best settings for the picture.
 All you had to do was focus the camera correctly.

 Many cameras from that time only had an aperature priority mode.
 So Minolta’s ‘MPS’ technology was a big leap forward, especially in combination with the beautiful light meter that Minolta had placed in the X700.
+Whilst there were a few cameras before the Minolta with some sort of program mode, the X700 was the first with a real program mode that functioned like expected.
+You don’t need to do quirky things or remember a complex way of doing things, just switch the camera to P mode.

 A powerful built-in light meter